 Writing Awards at UC

 The following four competitions are open to students enrolled during the academic year in University College or to students from other colleges who are enrolled in University College-sponsored or affiliated courses or programs.
+Course instructors may enter on behalf of a student.
+Please first seek the student's consent.
+To verify college affiliation, you may email uc.programs@utoronto.ca.
 Entries will automatically be considered in each of the competitions for which they are eligible.
-The next deadline for all UC Writing Awards will be in spring 2024.
-Applications will be accepted in the fall of 2023.

 - Established in 2007 in memory of Meyer Greenstein (UC ’40), the Meyer (Mike) Greenstein Memorial Student Award for Writing Excellence offers a single prize of up to $1,000 each year for outstanding writing in an academic essay or creative work.